natalie-kate/pocket-bookcase/TESTING.md

 -   ## [Lighthouse testing](https://chrome.google.com/webstore/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk?hl=en) in devtools.
-    The performance scores are not as high as I would like for mobile, mostly due to third party. resources.<br>
+    The performance scores are not as high as I would like for mobile, mostly due to third party resources.<br>
     Had reduced score for SEO for profile page as the pagination links weren't crawlable due to no href beng present on page 1 link when it loads.
 The pagination links are generated within the library function in app.py so I couldn't just add it in, tried adding one in with JS but wasn't happening.<br>
     Also was losing points for best practices because some of the pages weren't https, I couldn't understand why so I couldn't fix that either.